renovate-testing/test-30906-duplicate-regex-managers/README.md

 ## Current behavior

-Renovate increases the number of dependencies in the repository after each run if one of the dependencies has an incorrect version format.
+Renovate increases the number of dependencies in the repository after each run customManagers process the same file.
 Renovate may crash if the number of dependencies becomes large.

 ## Expected behavior